-Correspondence: Next decide if you'd like receive Correspondence from that hub by becoming a hub administrator and/or member of that hub yourself.
+5. Correspondence: Next decide if you'd like to receive Correspondence from that hub by becoming a hub administrator and/or member of that hub yourself.

-Grade Levels (Classroom Hub): To create a classroom hub, assign a Grade Level.
-You can watch the classroom hub training video here.
+6. Grade Levels (Classroom Hub): To create a classroom hub, assign a Grade Level.
+For more assistance, You can watch the classroom hub training video here.

 The hub will now have special People Actions where you can assign roles, such as teacher and room parent, to members of your hub.

 - In order to mark people for certain roles, you will need to go to the Members page of your hub and select people using the checkboxes next to their names.

 - Once you check one box, the People Actions drop-down menu will appear on the upper right.